dgraph-io/cloud-docs/content/cloud-api/authentication.md

 ## Using the authentication token

-The token returned from the login api must be passed to all future API calls as a bearer token in the `Authorization` header.
+The token returned from the login API must be passed to all future API calls as a bearer token in the `Authorization` header.